skiadas/TheoryCompCourse/schedule.md

   ~ - Examples of decision programs: `containsGAGA`, `yes`, `longerThan1K`, `maybeLoop`.
     - The `countLines` program; programs as input to other programs.
     - Self-reflection: programs examining themselves (group work Figure 3.3).
+    - The program `yesOnString`.
+Try at various inputs (group work Figure 3.4).
     - Python offers a command `exec`, which takes a Python file and executes it.
 Can we use it to implement the behavior described by `yesOnString` (group discussion)?
-    - The program `yesOnString`.
-Try at various inputs (group work Figure 3.4).
     - The program `yesOnSelf`. (group work Figure 3.5).
+    - Write `yesOnSelf` using `yesOnString` as a helper.
     - The program `notYesOnSelf`.
-Try with input the above programs, as well as itself.
+Think through what happens when `notYesOnSelf` is run with input the earlier programs, as well as itself. (group work).
     - Discussion of programs `crashOnString`, `crashOnSelf`, `weirdCrashOnSelf`.

 Activity 3
-  ~ - Discuss definitions of programs `noOnString`, `noOnSelf`.
+  ~ - Discuss definitions of the outputs of the programs `noOnString`, `noOnSelf`.
     - Are `noOnSelf` and `notYesOnSelf` equivalent programs, if they existed?
     - Is a similar conclusion possible for `noOnSelf` as for `notYesOnSelf`?
     - Exercise 3.3
    - [Activity Handout](activities/activity3.md)

-Homework 1
+Homework 1 (Due 9/13 4pm in LYN 102/110)
   ~ 3.2, 3.10, 3.11

 ## Week  2 (09/10-09/14)